Bilan-Liu/CCA_DigitalElectronics_SP20/README.md

 I used an ultrasonic module to control a plane in a game.
 The goal of the game is simple : control the height of a plane, and try to avoid the clouds.
 The height of the plane is given by the hand.

+-You can check the final project link here:https://youtu.be/b-dBwRHSmGk

   ### Punch List
 • an Arduino card (UNO in this example)